Non-Invasive Prenatal Paternity Test

 Will it be a boy or girl?
 As an additional option for our paternity test during pregnancy, International Biosciences can also establish the gender of your baby using the same maternal blood sample we use for your non-invasive prenatal paternity test.
 The baby gender and prenatal paternity test in a single test can be selected by adding an additional €155 to the cost of the test.

 Understanding the Science Behind the Test

 The mother’s blood contains varying amounts of the DNA from the baby she is carrying.
 The volumes will vary depending on how many weeks of pregnancy have gone by.
-Our test is feasible starting at the 8th week following your last menstrual period.
+Our test is feasible starting at the 9th week following your last menstrual period.
 Once the blood sample is delivered to the laboratory the genomic analysis of fetal nucleic acids in the maternal blood can take place.
-For this test, we proceed to extract more than 5,000 sequences of DNA which we technically call Single Nucleotide Polymorphisms (SNPs).
+For this test, we proceed to extract 2,688 sequences of DNA which we technically call Single Nucleotide Polymorphisms (SNPs).

-Importantly this kit is a bio-hazard kit and is specially labelled making it suitable for postage of blood samples.
+Importantly this kit is specially designed and suitable for postage of blood samples.
 We also include a pre-paid courier service for you to send back your samples to us.
-Please organise to have the samples collected on the same day of collection and within a short period of time as the samples need to return to the laboratory within 4 days.
+Please organise to have the samples collected on the same day of collection and within a short period of time as the samples need to return to the laboratory within 5 days.